infectiousdisease-langelier-lab/REACT/README.md

-# Strain-resolved metagenomics reveals healthcare transmission dynamics and risk factors in long-term acute care
+# Culture-benchmarked metagenomics maps microbial strain sharing in long-term acute care

-This repository contains the code for the paper **Strain-resolved metagenomics reveals healthcare transmission dynamics and risk factors in long-term acute care**.
+This repository contains the code for the paper **Culture-benchmarked metagenomics maps microbial strain sharing in long-term acute care**.

 ## Code